Abu-Talha-24/leetcode-grind/0230-kth-smallest-element-in-a-bst/NOTES.md

 1. iterative - stop when kth smallest found
+- using stack and pop (similar to inorder)
-2. recursive - add all elements to array sorted
+2. recursive - add all elements to array sorted (inorder)